dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 Plug in the USB installer, restart your computer, and press `F12`.
 This would bring up your Boot Menu.
 Select the EFI option that has the name of your USB.
 You should see another set options to select.
 Select `Install macOS Big Sur` and follow the on-screen instructions when it is booted.

 > The installer will restart a couple of times.
-Ensure that the USB is selected after each restart.
+Ensure that the USB installer is selected after each restart.
 You can change the Boot Order in your BIOS Configuration.

 ## 4. Post-Installation
 If all goes well, you have successfully installed macOS on your machine with most of the hardware working.
 Make sure to sign into your Apple account at this point.

 Now it's time to perform post-installations that requires some data created after macOS was installed.
+Fetch `MountEFI` and `OpenCore Configurator` again.
+You'd need them to mount EFI and configure some more setting.
+After setting up post-installations and advanced features, you should copy the installer's EFI folder to your system EFI partition.

 ### Sleep, Wake, and Hibernation
 These features, especially Hibernation seem to be working out of the box on later OpenCore versions.
 However, constant writing to SSDs through Hibernation reduces their lifespans, and there have even been reports that it can lead to data corruption.
 In order to disable Hibernation leaving just Sleep and Wake, run the following code in Terminal: